Start typing and hit "Enter" to search.

 8. Receive the decision

-The Home Office publishes specific sponsor licence guidance outlining all of the possible documents that UK sponsor licence applicants may be required to submit2.
+Appendix A is where the Home Office outlines all of the possible documents that UK sponsor licence applicants may be required to submit2.
 In most cases, you will be asked to submit a minimum of 4 documents.
-The sponsor licence guidance states you may not need to send 4 documents if you are a public body recognised by the UK Government, such as a local authority or a company listed on the London Stock Exchange Main Market.
+The Appendix A guidance states you may not need to send 4 documents if you are a public body recognised by the UK Government, such as a local authority or a company listed on the London Stock Exchange Main Market.

 Depending on your business and the type of licence you require, you may be asked to submit some or all of the following documents (please note this list is not exhaustive and is only a small sample of the possible documents you may be asked to provide):